NICMx/rdap-server/migration.md

 In the following sections we explain the attributes of each RDAP objects, as defined in the RFC7483, and how is mapped to the Red Dog RDAP database.
 Red Dog’s database uses a relational database design, so the main objects are generally distributed in more than one table.

+# Dynamic Schema mode

+We know that full migration can take a long time, and may affect the second time you want to migrate your data to update them.
+In order not to affect the operation of the active schema we have decided to add a "dynamic schema" mode to the migrator, in order to migrate the information in up to two different schemas in the database, for more information go to the next page [Dynamic schema](dynamic-schema.html).

 # Migration process

 The process of migration using the Red Dog migration tool is:
 1. You build the “select” statements with exactly the same types that we define.
 2. The application reads the SQL file for each main object.
-3. The application executes that statements in your database.
+3. The application executes that SELECT statements in your database.
 4. The application maps the resultSet of the statements to RDAP objects and validate the data types.
 5. The application stores the objects in the Red Dog RDAP database.